-More information is available on the Assessment Contacts section.
+More information is available in the Assessment Contacts section.

 Application for re-accreditation

 The Commission will provide a reminder notice to an approved provider before the end of the period of accreditation of the service.

 The reminder notice will include a date by which the provider needs to make the application for re-accreditation.